What We Need to Get to Mars: Traveling to the Red Planet Will Require a Major Computer Upgrade

 The two had undocked from the command module, where their colleague Michael Collins remained in orbit, and were as happily anticipatory as any two people who were hurtling toward the Moon's pitted surface could be.
 Collins lightheartedly told mission control in Houston that everything was going "swimmingly".
 Charlie Duke, manning communications from NASA headquarters, sounded buoyant.

 Then came the alarm.
 Just after Aldrin was struck by the view of Earth from his front window, in the middle of the descent sequence, Armstrong told mission control that the computer was registering error 1202.
-Mission control scrambled to figure out what that meant - should the landing be aborted?
+Mission control scrambled to figure out what that meant - should the landing be stopped?

 Twenty-two seconds ticked by.
 "Give us a reading on the 1202 program alarm", Armstrong radioed.
 Five more seconds passed.
 Duke told them to stay the course.
 Four minutes later, 3,000 feet from the Moon, the computer sent up an alarm again.
 This time the answer from Houston came more quickly.
 "Eagle, looking great", Duke said.
 "You're go".